 - If you have a bootable duplicate, this is easy.
 Start up from the duplicate, use Disk Utility to erase your primary startup disk, and then use your duplication software to copy the backup back onto the disk you normally use. - If you don't have a duplicate, make one if possible.
 (See Back Up Your Mac Regularly.)
 If your Mac won't boot normally, you might still be able to boot it in FireWire target disk mode if it has a FireWire port.
 To do this, restart and hold down the T key until the FireWire icon screensaver appears.
-Then use another Mac and external hard disk to make a duplicate of the ailing Mac's hard disk. - If you can't make a duplicate, back up your files as best you can.
-Then start up from your Mac OS X Install disc and run the installer.
-On the screen where you select the volume to install Mac OS X on, click Options and select the Erase and Install option.
+Run a FireWire cable to another Mac, and use an external hard disk attached to that Mac to make a duplicate of the ailing Mac's hard disk. - If you can't make a duplicate, back up your files as best you can.
+Then start up from your Mac OS X Install media.
+After clicking through the language selection screen, choose Utilities > Disk Utility.
+In the list on the left, select the volume you want to erase.
+Volume names (there may be one or more per disk) are shown indented under the disk name, so be sure to select one of the indented icons.
+Click Erase, and confirm your selection.
+Then install Mac OS X normally.
 Be aware that this will erase everything on that disk-but at this point, you may have no other choice.